+I spent the last 2 days hanging around writers, booksellers, and publishers.
 I think, as humans, one of the very best things we can do for ourselves is find our little group of like-minded weirdos.
 Everybody is weird (some prefer "unique," but whatever).
 Being in a group of similarly weird people makes you feel connected...
 Continue Reading →

 Productivity has been taking up a lot of my brain space lately.
 I know.
 I know.
 Snooze fest.
 But really, it's more about life management.
 And coping.
 Just stick with me.
 I'm relatively new to planning anything in my life.
 I totally wish I was kidding.
 But I've always had some sort of ad hoc...
 Continue Reading →